-- Access a copy of the 2019-20 Resilience Funding submission form on the QRA website. - When applications open send the completed submission form, along with supporting documentation to submissions@qra.qld.gov.au.
+- Access a copy of the 2019-20 Resilience and Risk Reduction Funding application form on the QRA website. - When applications open send the completed application form, along with supporting documentation to submissions@qra.qld.gov.au.

 Note: Maximum file size able to be received by e-mail is 25Mb.
 If application is over 25Mb, please send applications and/or supporting documents in more than one e-mail.
 For assistance with the Application Form or lodging applications with large supporting documents: